 - Sudeep D et al; The Descriptive Epidemiology of Acute Rheumatic Fever and Rheumatic Heart Disease in Low and Middle-Income Countries,

-- Francis J; Jones criteria for diagnosis of acute rheumatic fever, 2010
+- Jones criteria for diagnosis of acute rheumatic fever; Cardiophile MD, March 2010

 - Erythema marginatum; Medical Pictures

-- Beggs S et al; Antibiotic use for the Prevention and Treatment of Rheumatic Fever and Rheumatic Heart Disease in Children, WHO, 2008.
+- Antibiotic use for the Prevention and Treatment of Rheumatic Fever and Rheumatic Heart Disease in Children; World Health Organization (WHO) 2008

-- Diagnosis and management of acute rheumatic fever; Chapter 3, The Australian guideline for prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (2nd edition), 2012.
+- Diagnosis and management of acute rheumatic fever; Australian guideline for prevention, diagnosis and management of acute rheumatic fever and rheumatic heart disease (2nd edition) RHD Australia, 2012

-- Kadri S, Diagnosis of Rheumatic Fever, Indian Journal for the Practising Doctor, 2005
+- Kadri SM; Diagnosis of Rheumatic Fever, Indian Journal for the Practising Doctor, 2005

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
 EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
 Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.